JuliaNLSolvers/Optim.jl/docs/src/algo/samin.md

  * Gradient Calls: 0
 ```
 ## Example
-This is example shows an unsuccessful minimization, because the cooling rate,
+This example shows an unsuccessful minimization, because the cooling rate,
 rt=0.5, is too rapid:
 ```julia
 julia> using Optim, OptimTestProblems